 Therein lies the delight and agony of writing.

-Ideas always feel fully formed in our minds.
-But when we sit down to put them into words, the struggle begins.
-Ideas don’t just morph into narrative form.
-They resist our efforts, and soon the process of storytelling becomes torture.
+Ideas always feel fully formed in our minds, yet when we sit down to put them into words, the struggle begins.
+Ideas don’t just morph into narrative form, complete with perfect plot points.
+The ideas resist our efforts, and soon the process of storytelling becomes torture.

 Thankfully there are strategies you can use to overcome the stubborn nature of an idea and successfully rise to the challenge of writing a great story.

-The main reason you’re struggling to get your stubborn story idea has to do with structure.
-Yet we often don’t see it that way.
-Instead, we complain that the words won’t come.
-The characters aren’t appearing to us.
+It’s also convenient that great story structure solves most of the problems of writer’s block.
+When we’re blocked, we might complain that the words won’t come, or the characters aren’t appearing to us.
 We see our problems as having to do with our inability to create personalities or conjure the right verbiage.

 If you’re hoping to translate your stubborn story idea into a novel that works, pay attention to what matters.
 Study structure and use it to plan, draft, and revise your story.

 In his eye-opening book The Story Grid, book editor Shawn Coyne shares examples of stories that worked and stories that didn’t.
-And each one that works follows a clear, familiar structure.
+Each one that works follows a clear, familiar structure.

 Every story can be broken into three parts, or Acts.